Adnn/notes_graphics/docs/godot3.5.markdown

 * depth_layer (is it related to SORT_KEY_OPAQUE_DEPTH_LAYER_SHIFT?)
 * SORT_KEY_PRIORITY_SHIFT

+TODO What is depth_layer / layer_mask interaction?

+TODO What are the semantics of enumerators in VisualServer::ShadowCastingSetting

+TODO whas it LightInstance::ShadowTransform, and why are there 4

 ## Ideas and notes

 * The GLSL shaders do not show-up in the IDE, but they are at godot/drivers/gles3/shaders
 * Have a "Render" object counting stats
-(draw call, material switches, surface switch, shader rebind, vertices cont, shader compilations)
+(draw call, material switches, surface switch, shader rebind, vertices count, shader compilations)
 * Instances keep track of the last render pass that rendered them (i.e. not culled)
 * A list of shaders for dedicated purposes is harcoded in `RasterizerSceneGLES3::State`.
 * Regarding shaders, it seems Godot has a single "logical" `SceneShader` instance, used to render any instance.